Tianxiang-C/ctx/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I'm CUI Tianxiang (崔天祥), a research assistant in applied psychology at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), working under the Prof. [HE Jinbo](https://scholar.google.com/citations?hl=zh-CN&user=16qDmvsAAAAJ&view_op=list_works)'s supervision.
+I'm CUI Tianxiang (崔天祥), a research assistant in applied psychology at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), working under Prof. [HE Jinbo](https://scholar.google.com/citations?hl=zh-CN&user=16qDmvsAAAAJ&view_op=list_works)'s supervision.
 In August 2022, I will begin my PhD studies in [Department of Psychology](https://www.um.edu.mo/fss/psychology/) at [University of Macau](https://www.um.edu.mo/).

 I also served as a part-time translator at [Chengdu Language Bridge Translation Co.,Ltd.](https://www.lan-bridge.com/) from 2020 to 2021.
 One of the accomplishments was the translation (from English to Chinese) of [The Story of Pokémon](https://www.goodreads.com/en/book/show/58076959-the-story-of-pok-mon) in 2021, which could be available on Chinese e-commerce platforms in 2023 (I've been a fan of Pokémon since primary school).

-In my leisure time, I enjoy reading, practicing calligraphy, listening to or playing music, etc. You may learn more about my interests by visiting my [Bilibili](https://space.bilibili.com/109130929?from=search&seid=14618659446338017529&spm_id_from=333.337.0.0) webpage.
+In my leisure time, I enjoy reading, practicing calligraphy, listening to music, etc. You may learn more about my interests by visiting my [Bilibili](https://space.bilibili.com/109130929?from=search&seid=14618659446338017529&spm_id_from=333.337.0.0) webpage.